Figure 1. The Pomodoro Technique

 Pomodoro’s Specific Applications in Polyphasic Schedules

-Since there is a great variety of polyphasic schedules, the Pomodoro technique will vary by a margin between these polyphasic schedules.
-This section will discuss how and when the Pomodoro technique should be applied under different polyphasic schedules.
+Since there is a great variety of polyphasic schedules, the Pomodoro technique will vary with some margins between these schedules.
+This section will discuss how and when to use the Pomodoro technique under different polyphasic schedules.

-NOTE: The representation of the Pomodoro technique shown in the napcharts below is one possible way to implement the Pomodoro technique.
-There are viable alternatives depending on personally preferred physically/mentally active hours, and these hours are likely to vary from person to person.
+The representation of the Pomodoro technique in the napcharts below is one possible way to implement the Pomodoro technique.
+There are viable alternatives depending on personally preferred physically/mentally active hours.
+These hours are likely to vary from person to person.

 Figure 3.
 Pomodoro on E1 and Segmented sleep